Using Psychometrics to Support Diversity29 September, 2020

 “In fact, 75% of The Times Best Companies to Work For and 80% of Fortune 500 firms use psychometric tests.”

-Practitioners use Psychometrics to quantify traits and competencies that are relevant for a job, supplementing existing knowledge about educational attainment and work experience.
+They allow practitioners to quantify traits and competencies that are relevant for a job role, supplementing existing knowledge about educational attainment and work experience.